tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 initial handshake messages and the application data encrypted under the initial client_/server_application_traffic_secret can be decrypted until the Extended Key Update procedure completes.
-The Extended Key Update procedure derives fresh application_traffic_secrets from a new ephemeral key exchange, ensuring that all subsequent application data remains confidential.
+The Extended Key Update procedure derives fresh application_traffic_secrets from a new ephemeral key exchange.

 ## Post-Compromise Security